-- 1. Aerobic respiration is the O2 flux in catabolic reactions coupled to phosphorylation of ADP to ATP, and O2 flux in a variety of O2 consuming reactions apart from oxidative phosphorylation (OXPHOS).
-Coupling in OXPHOS is mediated by the translocation of protons across the mitochondrial inner membrane (mtIM) through proton pumps generating or utilizing the protonmotive force that is maintained between the mitochondrial matrix and intermembrane compartment or outer mitochondrial space.
-Compartmental coupling depends on ion translocation across a semipermeable membrane, which is defined as vectorial metabolism and distinguishes OXPHOS from cytosolic fermentation as counterparts of cellular core energy metabolism (Figure 1).
+- 1. Aerobic respiration depends on the coupling of phosphorylation (ADP → ATP) to O2 flux in catabolic reactions.
+Coupling in oxidative phosphorylation is mediated by the translocation of protons across the mitochondrial inner membrane (mtIM) through proton pumps generating or utilizing the protonmotive force that is maintained between the mitochondrial matrix and intermembrane compartment or outer mitochondrial space.
+Compartmental coupling depends on ion translocation across a semipermeable membrane, which is defined as vectorial metabolism and distinguishes oxidative phosphorylation from cytosolic fermentation as counterparts of cellular core energy metabolism (Figure 1).
 Cell respiration is thus distinguished from fermentation: (1) Electron acceptors are supplied by external respiration for the maintenance of redox balance, whereas fermentation is characterized by an internal electron acceptor produced in intermediary metabolism.
 In aerobic cell respiration, redox balance is maintained by O2 as the electron acceptor.
-(2) Compartmental coupling in vectorial OXPHOS contrasts to exclusively scalar substrate-level phosphorylation in fermentation. - 2.
+(2) Compartmental coupling in vectorial oxidative phosphorylation contrasts to exclusively scalar substrate-level phosphorylation in fermentation. - 2.
 When measuring mitochondrial metabolism, the contribution of fermentation and other cytosolic interactions must be excluded from analysis by disrupting the barrier function of the plasma membrane.
 Selective removal or permeabilization of the plasma membrane yields mitochondrial preparations-including isolated mitochondria, tissue and cellular preparations-with structural and functional integrity.
 Subsequently, extra-mitochondrial concentrations of fuel substrates, ADP, ATP, inorganic phosphate, and cations including H+ can be controlled to determine mitochondrial function under a set of conditions defined as coupling control states.
 We strive to incorporate an easily recognized and understood concept-driven terminology of bioenergetics with explicit terms and symbols that define the nature of respiratory states.

-3. Mitochondrial coupling states are defined according to the control of respiratory oxygen flux by the protonmotive force, pmf, in an interaction of the electron transfer system generating the pmf and the phosphorylation system utilizing the pmf.
-Capacities of OXPHOS and electron transfer are measured at kinetically-saturating concentrations of fuel substrates, ADP and inorganic phosphate, and O2, or at optimal uncoupler concentrations, respectively, in the absence of Complex IV inhibitors such as NO, CO, or H2S.
-Respiratory capacity is a measure of the upper boundary of the rate of respiration; it depends on the substrate type undergoing oxidation in a mitochondrial pathway, and provides reference values for the diagnosis of health and disease.
-Evaluation of the impact of Evolutionary background, Age, Gender and sex, Lifestyle and Environment represents a major challenge for mitochondrial respiratory physiology and pathology.
+3. Mitochondrial coupling states are defined according to the control of respiratory oxygen flux by the protonmotive force.
+Capacities of oxidative phosphorylation and electron transfer are measured at kinetically saturating concentrations of fuel substrates, ADP and inorganic phosphate, and O2, or at optimal uncoupler concentrations, respectively, in the absence of Complex IV inhibitors such as NO, CO, or H2S.
+Respiratory capacity is a measure of the upper boundary of the rate of respiration; it depends on the substrate type undergoing oxidation, and provides reference values for the diagnosis of health and disease, and for evaluation of the effects of Evolutionary background, Age, Gender and sex, Lifestyle and Environment.